Capturing Your Buyers’ Most Meaningful Online Behavior

 This is one of the biggest threats to growth today.
 The ability (or inability) to quickly translate a prospect’s needs into a solution can make or break an opportunity and with the patience for bad customer experiences running thin, there is no room for error.
 But how does one translate online behavior into meaningful conversations?
 We break it into two parts.
 Part one is about capturing the most important information and making it easily accessible.
 But that’s only half the battle.
 Part two is learning how your sales team can take data and turn it into real, actionable insight that can inform your conversations.

-Check out the related podcast episode: How to Manage Change.
+Check out the related podcast episode: How to Translate Online Behavior into Meaningful Conversation.
 Click the player below to listen.

 Capturing the Most Meaningful Online Behavior

 Salespeople today spend, on average, one full workday per week researching their prospects.
 Yet still 42% of sales reps still feel they do not have the information they need before making a sales call according to Salesforce.